-- ▶ Names vary, principle remains:
+- ► Names vary, principle remains:

 - Catastrophic single failure

 - Critical two failures

 - Marginal multiple failures/may contribute

-PROBABILITY LEVELS Description Level Specific Individual Iter Specific Individual Item Fleet or Inventory Frequent Α Likely to occur often in the life of an item.
+PROBABILITY LEVELS Description Level Specific Individual Item Fleet or Inventory Frequent A Likely to occ Likely to occur often in the life of an item.
 Continuously experienced.
-Probable B Will occur several times in the life of an item.
+Probable B Will occur several tir Will occur several times in the life of an item.
 Will occur frequently.
-Will occur frequently.
-Occasional С Likely to occur sometime in the life of an item.
+Occasional C Remote D Likely to occur sometime in the life of an item.
 Will occur several times.
-Remote D Unlikely, but possible to occur in the life of an item.
+Unlikely, but possible to occur in the life of an item.
 Unlikely, but can reasonably be expected to occur.
 Improbable Е So unlikely, it can be assumed occurrence may not be experienced in the life of an item.
 Unlikely to occur, but possible.
 Eliminated F Incapable of occurence.
-This level is used when potential is used when Incapable of occurence.
+This level is used when potential hazards are identified and later eliminated.
+Incapable of occurence.
 This level is used when potential hazards are identified and later eliminated.

-SEVERITY CATEGORIES Description Severity Category Mishap Result Criteria Catastrophic 1 Could result in one or more of the following: death, permanent total disability, irreversible significant environmental impact, or monetary loss equal to or exceeding \$10M. occupational illness that may result in hospitalization of at least three personnel, reversible significant environmental impact, or monetary loss equal to or exceeding \$1M but less than Could result in one or more of the following: injury or occupational illness resulting in one or more lost work day(s), reversible moderate environmental impact, or monetary loss equal to or exceeding \$100K but less than \$1M.
-Negligible 4 Could result in one or more of the following: injury or occupational illness not resulting work day, minimal environmental impact, or monetary loss less than \$100K.
-Could result in one or more of the following: injury or occupational illness not resulting in a lost work day, minimal environmental impact, or monetary loss less than \$100K.
+SEVERITY CATEGORIES Description Severity Category Mishap Result Criteria Could result in one or more of the following: death, permanent total disability, irreversible significant environmental impact, or monetary loss equal to or exceeding \$10M.
+Critical 2 Could result in one or more of the following: permanent partial disability,injuries or occupational illness that may result in hospitalization of at least three personnel, reversible significant environmental impact, or monetary loss equal to or exceeding \$1M but less than \$10M.
+Marginal 3 Could result in one or more of the following: injury or occupational illness resulting in one or more lost work day(s), reversible moderate environmental impact, or monetary loss equal to or exceeding \$100K but less than \$1M.
+Negligible 4 Could result in one or more of the following: injury or occupational illness not resulting in a lost work day, minimal environmental impact, or monetary loss less than \$100K.